THE LONGITUDINAL CHAMBER

 THE ANTICHAMBER CHAMBER

 In the far west wall is the entry of the small niche chapel (see eh-02-pm-15).
 The doorway of this is treated in relief, with a coving.
 It is surrounded, at the top and the sides, by a decorative frieze in a small checkerboard design, which curves up to the ceiling (see dm-921).
 The doorposts probably received columns of text.
-A section of the yellow collomn has survived, at
+A section of the yellow collomn has survived, at the bottom of the left side, but it appears to be empty.

 The lintel carries a symmetrical composition (see vt-2988).
 On either side of an upright yellow band can be found the image of Anubis reclining on the roof of the entry of a tomb, turned towards the outside, where he faces the image of a couple who greet him.